 No article on herb garden ideas would be complete without mentioning the incredible number of ways you can brew amazing tea drinks using fresh or dried herbs right from your own herb garden.

-As a simple touch of nature in the middle of a concrete city.
+Last but not least – herbs are a simple touch of nature in the middle of a concrete city.
 With their fragrances and tastes, herbs remind us of the finer things in life and a way to be directly in touch with nature.